Get a free, no obligation personal loan quote with rates as low as 6.99%

 Should You Refinance Your Rental Property Mortgage?

-If done right, refinancing your rental property mortgage can help you save on interest, lower your monthly payments, pay off your mortgage faster or help you gain access to cash.
-On the other hand, the fees associated with refinancing can be very expensive and can easily outweigh the savings.
+If done right, refinancing your rental property mortgage can help you save on interest, lower your monthly payments, pay off your mortgage faster, or help you gain access to cash.
+Keep in mind that the fees associated with refinancing can be very expensive and may easily outweigh the savings.
 If you plan on refinancing, be sure to calculate the costs and savings associated with it to see if it is worth it.

 More From This Author